5 New Year’s Resolutions to Improve Your Dental Hygiene

 We’ll also remove plaque and tartar so you can avoid cavities and other oral health problems.

-In general, we recommend that our patients see us every 6 months.
-That way, we’re able to catch any issues before they have a chance to wor
+In general, we recommend that our patients see us every six months.
+That way, we’re able to catch any issues before they have a chance to worsen.

 Not only will this help you avoid future dental pain, but it’ll also help you save money in the long run.
 Preventive dental care is much less expensive than what it would cost to restore a badly decayed or damaged tooth.